Kariaki58/Ciwaviv/README.md

-# Ciwaviv - Modern Sportswear E-commerce
+m # Ciwaviv - Modern Sportswear E-commerce

 This is a modern, responsive e-commerce website for a fictional sportswear brand named "Ciwaviv," built with Next.js and styled with Tailwind CSS.